fdurant/fdurant_github_io_source/_posts/blog/2018-07-26-truisms-to-counter-company-culture-traps.md

 In any long-standing organization, culture is just as much a matter of emotional experience as of rational learning.
 That's why it takes quite a while to fully integrate or assimilate into a new environment.
-Unfortunate consequence: **strong cultures takes more time to adapt, i.e. to _unlearn_,** when such becomes a necessity.
+Unfortunate consequence: **strong cultures take more time to adapt, i.e. to _unlearn_,** when such becomes a necessity.

 Apart from norms, habits and regulations, company culture manifests itself